-Our Ottawa immigration lawyers at Gerami Law PC have significant experience assisting clients on their Federal Skilled Worker (FSW) permanent residency application.
-Our Team of Canadian immigration lawyers are well versed in all the recent changes made to the Federal skilled worker program and the new requirements that Citizenship and Immigration Canada (CIC) has implemented.
-We will ensure that you are positioned strongly and all of your documents are carefully assembled to demonstrate that you meet the necessary criteria.
+Our Ottawa immigration lawyers at Gerami Law PC have experience assisting clients on their Federal Skilled Trades (FST) permanent residency application.
+Our Team of Canadian immigration lawyers will ensure that you are positioned strongly and all of your documents are carefully assembled to demonstrate that you meet the necessary criteria.

 The Canadian federal government selects residents based on their potential to settle in Canada and contribute to the economy.
-Immigrants are assessed based on their language skills, education, work experience, adaptability and whether they have an LMIA approved job offer waiting for them in Canada.
+Immigrants are assessed based on their language skills, work experience, trade qualifications, and the existence of a qualifying job offer.

 Gerami Law PC can assist you with:

 - Determining your eligibility